ddvcloudai/EDA/README.md

-# EDA Project
+# EDA Project of cars dataset, data source : Kaggle, Performance: 100%
-This project belongs to performing Exploratory Data Analysis of the cars dataset Data source : Kaggle
-Performance: 100%
-Car Dataset

 -------------------------------------------------------------------------------
 It is one of the primary steps in the journey towards data science, and specifically associated with preparing the data set for the further analysis and machine learning modelling.
 It has been an issue of performing EDA via spreadsheets due to limitations towards process oversized data and to solve such problems there are certain open source tools and softwares available market wide to bridge this gap.
 Here, python is the commonly expected solving machine for EDA.